| History This patient had about a six-month history of weight loss

 function tests and bilirubin were normal, but his LDH was

 900 IU/L. The metastases occupied at least half of his liver.
+Clinical course This patient had a vision of being very aggressive with

 his therapy.
 About three months ago, he enrolled on a phase